STEPHEN KIMBER, a Professor of Journalism at the University of King’s College in Halifax, is an award-winning writer, editor and broadcaster.

 His writing has appeared in almost all major Canadian publications including Canadian Geographic, Saltscapes, Financial Post Magazine, Maclean’s, Canadian Business, Elm Street, En Route, Chatelaine, Financial Times, The Globe and Mail, the Toronto Star and the National Post.
 His op-ed, “The Cuban Five Were Fighting Terrorism: Why Did We Put Them in Jail” was published by the Washington Post in October 2013.

 Between 1985 and 2002, he was a weekly political and general interest columnist for the Daily News in Halifax, Canada.
 He resumed his column again in the spring of 2004 and continued until the paper folded in 2008.
-He currently writers a weekly column on local and provincial politics for Metro’s Halifax edition.
+He currently writes a weekly column on local and provincial politics for Metro’s Halifax edition.
 He is also currently a Senior Features Writer for The Coast, a Halifax-based alternative weekly.
 One of his articles for The Coast — “The Last Best Hope” — was selected as a Nieman Notable Narrative.
 Another — “Is Corey Wright the Wrong Man” — is available through Byliner.
 He is also a Contributing Editor to Atlantic Business Magazine.

 He has won: